The Last Days of Ptolemy Grey

-The Last Days of Ptolemy Grey is an American drama streaming television limited series created by Walter Mosley for Apple TV+.
-Based on the 2010 novel of the same name by Mosley, the series stars Samuel L. Jackson, Dominique Fishback, Cynthia McWilliams, Damon Gupton, and Marsha Stephanie Blake.
+The Last Days of Ptolemy Grey is an American drama miniseries created by Walter Mosley for Apple TV+.
+Based on the 2010 novel by Mosley, the series stars Samuel L. Jackson, Dominique Fishback, Cynthia McWilliams, Damon Gupton, and Marsha Stephanie Blake.
 It premiered on March 11, 2022, and concluded on April 8, 2022, consisting of six episodes.

 The series received seven Black Reel Award nominations, winning four, including Outstanding Television Movie or Limited Series.
 It also received six NAACP Image Award nominations, while Jackson and Fishback were both nominated for Critics' Choice Awards for their performances.

 Premise

 A lonely 91-year-old man with dementia is temporarily able to remember his past and uses the time to investigate the death of his nephew.